neu-cs2100/fa25-hw5-biometrics-handout/README.md

 ### Required Files
 1. `fingerprint.py` - Contains the `FingerPrint` class
 2. `fileprocessor.py` - Contains the main application logic
+3. `incidentresponse.py` - Contains the logic for the lockout handling
-3. Sample fingerprint text files (included in the repository)
+4. Sample fingerprint text files (included in the repository)

 ### FingerPrint Class Requirements